Relational Resonance

 Featured reflection

-Often it is not the moment itself that hurts.
-It is the meaning your nervous system gives it.
-Somewhere inside you, the moment seems to confirm an older expectation.
-It is subtle.
-It happens fast.
-You might find yourself checking for signs, reading between lines, preparing for something to go wrong.
-Or you might do the opposite and close down, become self contained, decide you do not need anything.
-Both responses can look like personality, but they are often protection.
+Sometimes the pain is not only about what has just happened.
+It is about the meaning your nervous system gives it.
+The present moment may seem to confirm an older fear.
+It can happen quietly and very fast.
+You might begin checking for signs, reading between lines, or preparing for something to go wrong.
+You might go the other way and close down, become self contained, or decide you do not need anything.
+These responses can look like personality.
+They are often protection.

-Early relationships shape what closeness feels like.
-They teach us what happens when we reach.
-They teach us whether conflict ends in repair, or in withdrawal, or in shame.
-These lessons rarely sit as clear memories.
+Early relationships shape what closeness comes to feel like.
+They teach us what happens when we reach for someone.
+They teach us whether conflict leads to repair, withdrawal, shame, or silence.
+These lessons do not always remain as clear memories.
 They become an internal map.
-We carry it without noticing, until love asks us to rely on someone again.
+We carry that map into adult life and usually notice it most when love asks us to rely on someone again.

-If closeness was inconsistent, you may feel most alert when connection fluctuates.
-If emotional expression was unwelcome, you may feel uneasy when you need reassurance.
-If you had to be independent early, dependence can feel like danger even when you are safe.
+If closeness was inconsistent, you may feel alert when connection changes.
+If emotional expression was unwelcome, needing reassurance may feel uncomfortable.
+If you had to be independent early, dependence may feel unsafe even with someone kind.
 These are not deliberate choices.
-They are adaptations that once helped you stay connected, or helped you stay intact.
+They are adaptations that once helped you stay connected or helped you stay intact.

 Therapy is not about blaming the past.
-It is about understanding the shape of what you learned, and how it still speaks through you.
-When the link becomes clearer, something softens.
-The reaction becomes less mysterious.
-You begin to notice the moment you are pulled.
-You might ask, what am I afraid will happen.
-What am I expecting.
-What is this moment reminding me of.
+It is about understanding what you learned and how it still speaks through you.
+When the link becomes clearer, something can soften.
+The reaction feels less mysterious.
+You may begin to notice the moment you are pulled.
+You may ask what you fear will happen, what you are expecting, and what this moment is reminding you of.

 Patterns loosen gradually.
-Not by forcing yourself into new behaviour, but by building a different experience, repeatedly.
+Not by forcing yourself to become someone else, but through repeated experiences of something different.
 A slower breath.
-A different choice.
-A steadier kind of relationship with your own feelings.
-What was learned can be reshaped, not perfectly, but enough to make room for more freedom.
+A clearer word.
+A steadier relationship with your own feelings.
+What was learned can be reshaped.
+Not perfectly.
+Enough to make more room for choice.

 If you recognise a familiar emotional tone repeating, you may not be broken.
 You may be carrying an older map.
 Understanding it can be a gentle beginning.

-At some point you may notice a pattern, not as a theory, but as a feeling.
-The details change, but the emotional atmosphere is familiar.
+At some point you may notice a pattern, not as an idea, but as a feeling.
+The details change.
+The emotional atmosphere does not.
 You feel the pull.
 You make allowances.
 You tell yourself to be patient.
-Then you are back in the same ache, wondering how it happened again.
+Then you find yourself back in a familiar ache, wondering how it happened again.

 It is easy to turn this into self criticism.
-You might tell yourself you have terrible judgement, or that you ignore red flags, or that you simply choose badly.
-Sometimes those explanations offer a kind of control.
-If it is your fault, then perhaps you can fix it by trying harder.
-But repetition in relationships often has a deeper logic.
+You may tell yourself you have poor judgement, or that you miss the signs, or that you choose badly.
+Those explanations can seem useful because they give you something to control.
+If it is your fault, perhaps you can fix it by trying harder.
+Yet repetition in relationships usually has a deeper logic.

-We are drawn to what feels known.
-Familiarity can register as chemistry, even when it is linked to disappointment.
+We are often drawn to what feels known.
+Familiarity can feel like chemistry, even when it is tied to disappointment.
 If love once meant waiting, proving, earning, or guessing, then a calmer kind of availability can feel strangely flat.
-Not because you do not want steadiness, but because your body does not recognise it as love yet.
+Not because you do not want steadiness.
+Your body may not yet recognise it as love.

-Sometimes repetition is shaped by hope.
+Repetition can also be shaped by hope.
 A part of you may be trying to create a different ending to an old story.
 This time they will stay.
 This time they will choose you.
-This time your needs will not be too much.
-It is not foolish.
+This time your needs will not feel like too much.
+That longing is not foolish.
 It is human.
-It is what we do when something in us still longs to be met.
+It is what we do when something in us still wants to be met.

-Change often begins gently.
-It might start with noticing how quickly you excuse, how quickly you adapt, how quickly you lose your own centre.
-You might ask yourself what you are trying to secure, and what you are afraid will happen if you do not.
+Change may begin in small moments of noticing.
+How quickly you excuse.
+How quickly you adapt.
+How quickly you move away from your own centre.
+You might begin to ask what you are trying to secure, and what you fear would happen if you did not.

 Choosing differently can feel uncomfortable at first.
-Not because it is wrong, but because it is unfamiliar.
-The work is not to judge yourself for repeating, but to understand what repetition has been protecting.
+Not because it is wrong.
+Because it is unfamiliar.
+The work is not to judge yourself for repeating, but to understand what repetition has been trying to protect.

 When you can see the pattern with more tenderness, you create the conditions for something new to become possible.

 From the outside, your life may look fine.
 You do what needs doing.
 You keep commitments.
 You meet deadlines.
-You are the person others rely on.
-If anything, people may assume you are coping better than most.
+You are the person other people rely on.
+People may even assume you are coping better than most.
 Inside, it can feel very different.

 There may be a constant hum of pressure.
 A mind that never quite settles.
 Even rest can feel like something you have to earn.
-You might find yourself scanning for what you have missed, replaying conversations, tightening around small mistakes, feeling guilty for needing anything at all.
+You may scan for what you have missed, replay conversations, tighten around small mistakes, or feel guilty for needing anything at all.

-High functioning distress is often hidden, not only from others, but from you.
-You might tell yourself you should not complain.
-You might compare yourself to people who seem to have it harder.
-You might minimise your own strain because nothing has collapsed.
-But holding it together can become its own kind of trap.
+High functioning distress is often hidden from others.
+It can also become hidden from you.
+You may tell yourself you should not complain.
+You may compare yourself to people who seem to have it harder.
+You may minimise your own strain because nothing has fallen apart.
+Holding it together can become its own kind of trap.

 For some people, this way of living began early.
 Perhaps approval came through achievement.
-Perhaps you learned that being reliable kept things calm.
-Perhaps your feelings felt inconvenient to other people, so you learned to be composed.
+Perhaps being reliable kept things calm.
+Perhaps your feelings felt inconvenient to others, so you learned to be composed.
 Over time, competence became a way of staying safe and staying loved.

 The cost is that competence does not always include comfort.
 You can be admired and still feel unseen.
 You can succeed and still feel lonely.
-You can be very good at functioning while feeling quietly disconnected from yourself.
+You can function very well while feeling quietly disconnected from yourself.

 Therapy can be a place where you do not have to perform.
 A place where you can say what you usually edit out.
-Often the question is simple.
-What do you carry alone that you do not want anyone to notice.
+The question may be simple, even if the answer is tender.
+What are you carrying alone that you do not want anyone to notice.
 What would it be like to be met there.

 You do not need to reach breaking point to deserve care.
-Quiet strain is a real experience, and it matters.
+Quiet strain is real, and it matters.

 Many people want closeness.
-They want to be known, understood, held in mind.
-Yet when intimacy begins to deepen, something tightens.
-The warmth of connection becomes a feeling of exposure.
-You might pull back, go quiet, stay busy, become a little sharper than you meant to.
+They want to be known, understood, and held in mind.
+Yet when intimacy begins to deepen, something in them tightens.
+The warmth of connection starts to feel like exposure.
+You may pull back, go quiet, stay busy, or become sharper than you meant to be.

 When intimacy feels exposing, it is rarely random.
-Often it is shaped by earlier experiences of closeness that were overwhelming or unsafe.
+It is often shaped by earlier experiences where closeness did not feel safe enough.
 Trauma does not only mean extreme events.
-It can also mean relational experiences where your vulnerability was met with intrusion, dismissal, ridicule, or withdrawal.
+It can also live in repeated moments where vulnerability was met with intrusion, dismissal, ridicule, or withdrawal.

 In those environments, the nervous system learns that closeness can bring risk.
 Being seen can lead to pain.
 Depending on someone can end in disappointment.
 So you adapt.
 You manage alone.
 You become self sufficient.
 You learn to keep the more tender parts of you protected.

-As an adult, you might consciously want intimacy while another part of you braces against it.
+As an adult, you may consciously want intimacy while another part of you braces against it.
 A partner’s curiosity can feel intrusive.
 Their steadiness can feel unfamiliar.
 Needing them can feel like losing control.
-You might share something personal and later regret it, not because it was wrong, but because it felt too much, too soon.
+You may share something personal and later regret it, not because it was wrong, but because it felt too much too soon.

 This can be especially confusing if you are high functioning.
 You may appear confident and emotionally articulate.
-Yet in the moments where closeness is real, you feel younger inside, guarded, uncertain.
-The body remembers what the mind prefers to forget.
+Yet when closeness is real, you may feel younger inside.
+Guarded.
+Unsure.
+The body remembers what the mind has learned to move around.

 What helps is usually not force.
-It is pace, and permission.
-Noticing what happens in you when someone moves closer.
+It is pace and permission.
+Noticing what happens in you when someone comes closer.
 Learning to name fear without turning it into blame.
 Intimacy grows through repeated experiences of being met without harm.

 If closeness feels risky, there is likely a reason.
 Understanding that reason can open a quieter way of being with another person.

 There is a particular kind of guilt that can arise when you think about boundaries with family.
 It may not be loud.
-It may be a tightening in the chest, or a quiet feeling that you are being selfish.
-Even when you know something needs to change, the pull to keep things as they are can be strong.
+It may be a tightening in the chest, or a quiet sense that you are being selfish.
+Even when you know something needs to change, the pull to keep things as they are can feel strong.

-Families carry roles that were often formed long before you had a voice in them.
-You may have been the reliable one, the peacemaker, the one who did not cause trouble.
-Over time those roles can harden into identity.
-A boundary can then feel like stepping out of character, and that can feel dangerous even when it is necessary.
+Families carry roles that were often formed long before you had much say in them.
+You may have been the reliable one, the peacemaker, or the person who did not cause trouble.
+Over time, these roles can harden into identity.
+A boundary can then feel like stepping out of character.
+That can feel dangerous, even when it is necessary.

-Boundaries can also stir old fears about belonging.
-If harmony was linked to safety, asserting yourself now may awaken an anxiety that closeness will be removed.
-Some part of you may still feel that being loved depends on being easy, or grateful, or compliant.
+Boundaries can stir old fears about belonging.
+If harmony once felt linked to safety, asserting yourself now may awaken the fear that closeness will be taken away.
+Some part of you may still feel that being loved depends on being easy, grateful, or compliant.

 A boundary is not rejection.
-It is a way of naming where you end and another begins.
-Without that clarity, resentment often grows quietly.
-And resentment can erode connection far more than a calm boundary ever could.
+It is a way of naming where you end and another person begins.
+Without that clarity, resentment can grow.
+Resentment can erode connection far more than a calm boundary ever could.

 It can help to go slowly.
-To notice what feels hardest to say, and to ask why it carries so much charge.
+Notice what feels hardest to say.
+Ask why it carries so much charge.
 Sometimes understanding the fear underneath is the first real change.

 When a boundary is rooted in care, it can protect the relationship as much as it protects you.

 Few transitions test a relationship like becoming parents.
-Before children there is more space, more spontaneity, more attention directed toward each other.
+Before children, there may be more space, more spontaneity, and more attention available for each other.
 After a child arrives, time fragments.
-Sleep decreases.
+Sleep reduces.
 Responsibility multiplies.
-Many couples are surprised by how quickly the partnership can start to feel thin.
+Many couples are surprised by how quickly the partnership can begin to feel thin.

-Love for a child can be immediate, and the relationship can still feel strained.
-Roles change fast.
+Love for a child can be profound and the relationship can still feel strained.
+Roles change quickly.
 One partner may feel consumed by caregiving.
-The other may feel unsure how to help, or displaced.
-Small disagreements take on new weight.
-Underneath practical conflict there are often deeper themes, fairness, recognition, identity.
+The other may feel unsure how to help, or may feel displaced.
+Small disagreements can take on new weight.
+Beneath the practical conflict there are often deeper questions about fairness, recognition, and identity.

-Sleep deprivation intensifies everything.
+Sleep deprivation intensifies almost everything.
 Tiredness lowers tolerance.
 Minor frustrations become sharper.
-Couples often begin to relate like co managers rather than partners.
+Couples can begin to relate like co managers rather than partners.
 Conversations become logistical.
 Emotional check ins become brief.
-Intimacy can start to feel like another task on an already crowded list.
+Intimacy can start to feel like another demand on a crowded list.

-Parenthood also stirs memory.
-It can bring your own upbringing closer, sometimes in ways you do not expect.
+Parenthood can bring your own upbringing closer.
+Sometimes in ways you did not expect.
 You may find yourself reacting strongly to choices that seem small.
-Parenting styles can become entangled with early experiences, and those histories shape how you interpret each other.
+Parenting styles can become entangled with early experiences.
+Those histories shape how you interpret each other.

 There can also be grief.
 Grief for the freedom that existed before.
 Grief for uninterrupted conversations.
-It can feel disloyal to admit this grief, yet acknowledging loss does not diminish love for your child.
-It simply recognises that your life has changed.
+Grief for the version of the relationship that had more room.
+It can feel disloyal to admit this grief.
+Yet acknowledging loss does not diminish love for your child.
+It simply recognises that life has changed.

 Reconnection often begins with small moments of attention.
-Not grand gestures, but steady reminders that the relationship still matters.
+Not grand gestures.
+Steady reminders that the relationship still matters.
 A question asked gently.
 A moment of being seen.
-A willingness to speak about what feels hard, without turning it into blame.
+A willingness to speak about what feels hard without turning it into blame.

 Many couples need support in this stage, not because love is gone, but because the demands are real.
-You do not have to carry it alone.
+You do not have to carry them alone.

 Sex rarely stays the same across the life of a relationship.
-At the beginning desire can feel effortless.
+At the beginning, desire can feel effortless.
 Over time, life changes.
 Stress accumulates.
 Bodies change.
 Familiarity replaces novelty.
-Many couples feel unsettled by this shift and wonder what it means about them, or about the relationship.
+Many couples feel unsettled by this shift and wonder what it says about them, or about the relationship.

 Sexual change is rarely only about sex.
-It is often about closeness, safety, fatigue, resentment, vulnerability.
+It can be about closeness, safety, fatigue, resentment, and vulnerability.
 Sometimes one partner wants more physical connection and the other wants less.
 That difference can start to feel personal very quickly.
-The partner who desires more may feel rejected.
-The partner who desires less may feel pressured.
-Both can feel lonely in their own way.
+The partner who wants more may feel rejected.
+The partner who wants less may feel pressured.
+Both can feel lonely.

-Desire is sensitive to emotional climate.
-If there is unspoken hurt, or a sense of imbalance, it often shows itself in the bedroom first.
+Desire is sensitive to the emotional climate.
+If there is unspoken hurt or a sense of imbalance, it may show itself in the bedroom first.
 Withdrawal can become a way of expressing something that has not been said directly.
-For some couples sex becomes transactional.
-For others it fades quietly.
+For some couples, sex becomes transactional.
+For others, it fades quietly.
 Sometimes it continues, but feels emotionally distant.

-Underneath many arguments about sex there is fear.
+Under many arguments about sex there is fear.
 Fear of not being wanted.
 Fear of disappointing.
 Fear of being exposed.
-Bodies also carry history.
-Earlier experiences of intimacy, shame, affection, and rejection shape how we approach sex now.
+Bodies carry history too.
+Earlier experiences of affection, shame, intimacy, and rejection shape how we approach sex now.
 If vulnerability once felt unsafe, sexual closeness can stir anxiety even when love is present.

-In therapy the focus is not on a target.
-It is on meaning.
+In therapy, the focus is not a target.
+It is meaning.
 What does sex represent here.
 Reassurance.
 Play.
 Repair.
 Obligation.
-When meaning is named, the conversation often softens.
-People stop trying to win and start trying to understand.
+When meaning can be named, the conversation often softens.
+People stop trying to win and begin trying to understand.

-Sometimes the first shift is simply speaking about sex without blame.
+Sometimes the first shift is simply being able to speak about sex without blame.
 Two people turning toward the question together, rather than turning against each other.

 Sexual change does not automatically mean something is broken.
-It often means something needs care, and a place where it can be spoken.
+It may mean something needs care, and a place where it can be spoken.

 At the beginning, difference can feel exciting.
-You discover new traditions, different ways of speaking about family, love, conflict.
+You discover new traditions, different ways of speaking about family, love, conflict, and care.
 It can feel like your world is expanding.
-Over time, the same differences can become tense, not because love is lacking, but because culture lives quietly inside expectation.
+Over time, the same differences can become tense.
+Not because love is lacking.
+Because culture often lives quietly inside expectation.

 Many couples do not think of culture when they are struggling.
-They think they argue about time, or money, or family involvement, or how emotions are expressed.
-Only later do they notice that these disagreements reflect deeper assumptions about what feels respectful, what feels caring, what feels safe.
+They think they are arguing about time, money, family involvement, or how emotions are expressed.
+Later, they may begin to see that these disagreements carry deeper assumptions about what feels respectful, caring, and safe.

 One partner may come from a family where closeness meant frequent contact and strong loyalty.
-The other may have grown up with an emphasis on autonomy and privacy.
-Neither approach is inherently better.
+The other may have grown up with more emphasis on autonomy and privacy.
+Neither way is inherently better.
 Both are shaped by history.
-When these internal norms meet, misunderstanding can develop slowly.
-Space can be experienced as distance.
-Involvement can be experienced as intrusion.
+When these internal norms meet, misunderstanding can build slowly.
+Space can feel like distance.
+Involvement can feel like intrusion.

-In interracial relationships there can be an added layer.
+In interracial relationships there can be another layer.
 Experiences of racism do not stay outside the relationship.
-One partner may carry an awareness of race that the other does not share.
-This difference can create loneliness if it is not acknowledged.
+One partner may carry an awareness of race that the other does not share in the same way.
+This difference can create loneliness when it is not acknowledged.
 The partner who lives it may feel tired of explaining.
 The other may feel anxious about saying the wrong thing.
 Silence can form around what feels loaded.

 What often helps is curiosity about emotional meaning, not only customs.
-What did your family teach you about love, anger, loyalty, repair.
-When partners begin to share these histories, behaviour that once felt confusing begins to make sense.
+What did your family teach you about love, anger, loyalty, and repair.
+When partners begin to share these histories, behaviour that once felt confusing can start to make sense.

 The aim is not perfect agreement.
 It is a relationship where difference can be held without either person feeling diminished.

-When culture is named with care, couples often discover they are not fighting about the same thing at all.
-They are fighting to be understood.
+When culture is named with care, couples may discover they are not fighting about the same thing at all.
+They are trying to be understood.

-Emotional distance rarely arrives overnight.
-It often grows slowly.
+Emotional distance rarely arrives all at once.
+It usually grows slowly.
 Life becomes busy.
 Stress increases.
 Practical matters take priority.
-The relationship becomes efficient, organised, managed.
+The relationship becomes efficient, organised, and managed.
 In that process, something softer can be neglected.

 Sometimes both partners feel the drift.
 Sometimes only one does.
-One may long for more closeness while the other believes things are broadly fine.
-That difference can create its own tension.
+One person may long for more closeness while the other believes things are broadly fine.
+That difference can create tension of its own.
 The partner who senses distance may reach more urgently.
 The other may feel criticised or pressured and step back.

-Underneath the distance there is often fear.
-Fear that if you reach and the other does not respond, the loneliness will feel worse.
+Under the distance there is often fear.
+Fear that if you reach and the other person does not respond, the loneliness will feel even worse.
 It can feel safer not to ask for more than to risk being unmet.
-Over time small disappointments accumulate.
-A missed opportunity to talk.
+Over time, small disappointments accumulate.
+A missed chance to talk.
 A distracted response.
 A moment of vulnerability brushed aside.
-Alone, each moment seems minor.
+Each one may seem minor on its own.
 Together, they become a story.

-Repair often begins with small reaches that are repeatable.
+Repair often begins with small reaches that can be repeated.
 A sentence said plainly.
 A question asked gently.
-A willingness to stay present when it would be easier to withdraw.
+A willingness to stay present when withdrawing would feel easier.

 Feeling alone does not always mean love is gone.
 It can mean the relationship needs attention in a different place, with more tenderness than blame.

 Few experiences feel as destabilising as betrayal.
 It may be an affair.
 It may be secrecy.
-It may be a disclosure that shifts what the relationship has meant.
-Whatever form it takes, something fundamental changes, and the world can feel unfamiliar overnight.
+It may be a disclosure that changes how the relationship is understood.
+Whatever form it takes, something fundamental shifts.
+The world can feel unfamiliar almost overnight.

 For the partner who feels betrayed, there is often shock.
 Ordinary memories can feel altered.
 Questions multiply.
-The mind becomes preoccupied, replaying, searching, trying to rebuild a coherent story.
-For the partner who betrayed, there may be guilt, fear, defensiveness, shame.
+The mind becomes preoccupied with replaying, searching, and trying to build a coherent story.
+For the partner who betrayed, there may be guilt, fear, defensiveness, or shame.
 Some want to explain immediately.
 Others struggle to find words that do not make things worse.

 These positions can clash painfully.
-One needs detail and reassurance, sometimes repeatedly.
-The other feels overwhelmed by repetition and wants distance from the pain.
+One person may need detail and reassurance, sometimes again and again.
+The other may feel overwhelmed by the repetition and want distance from the pain.
 This does not mean repair is impossible.
-It means both nervous systems are trying to regain safety, but in different ways.
+It means both nervous systems are trying to regain safety in different ways.

 Trust does not return because it is declared.
 It returns slowly through consistency.
-In the early stages emotions can be intense and volatile.
-Anger, grief, humiliation, longing can all appear in the same day.
-Repeated questions are common, not only out of curiosity, but because trauma fragments memory and the mind tries to make sense by returning to the point of rupture.
+In the early stages, emotions can be intense and change quickly.
+Anger, grief, humiliation, and longing may all appear in the same day.
+Repeated questions are common, not only through curiosity, but because the mind is trying to make sense of the point of rupture.

 Repair is less about moving on and more about creating a new honesty.
-What happened, what it meant, and what is needed now.
-This often includes accountability, grief, and agreements that are lived rather than promised.
+What happened.
+What it meant.
+What is needed now.
+This usually includes accountability, grief, and agreements that are lived rather than simply promised.
 Shame can be paralysing.
-The work is often about staying present to impact without collapsing into self hatred.
+The work often involves staying present to impact without collapsing into self hatred.

 If you are living inside this aftermath, it can help to have somewhere to slow down, so the rupture does not become the only language the relationship has left.

-People sometimes imagine therapy as neutral, as if everyone enters the room in the same way.
-In reality, gender can shape what feels permitted, what feels shameful, and what feels risky.
-Not because gender determines a person, but because it influences how we have been met and taught to survive.
+People sometimes imagine therapy as neutral, as though everyone enters the room in the same way.
+In reality, gender can shape what feels permitted, shameful, or risky.
+Not because gender defines a person.
+Because it can influence how we have been met and how we have learned to survive.

 Some men arrive with an internal rule that feelings should be managed privately.
-They may have learned early that vulnerability invites judgement, or that it burdens others.
-In therapy this can show up as an urge to be practical, to fix, to summarise, to keep things under control.
-Silence can feel safer than saying the wrong thing.
+They may have learned early that vulnerability invites judgement, or that it burdens other people.
+In therapy, this can show up as an urge to be practical, to fix, to summarise, or to stay in control.
+Silence may feel safer than saying the wrong thing.

 Some women arrive with a different kind of pressure.
 The pressure to hold everything together.
 They may be skilled at noticing other people’s feelings while struggling to name their own needs directly.
-Therapy can bring relief and also guilt, especially if care for others has been prioritised for a long time.
-For some, anger is particularly hard to own, because it has been punished or misread.
+Therapy can bring relief and guilt, especially if caring for others has been prioritised for a long time.
+For some, anger is hard to own because it has been punished or misread.

 For non binary and gender diverse people, therapy can carry an added question about safety.
 Will I be understood.
 Will I be reduced to an identity label.
 Will I have to educate the room.
 Many have had experiences of being dismissed or pathologised.
 Trust can take time when you have had to protect your reality in other spaces.